The pictures below are small to make browsing easy. They can be enlarged by clicking on them.

 - integration, no redundancy (other than backups).
 Text, images, video.

-- material accessibility with network and mobiles, and copies for family members or friends.
+network and mobiles, and copies for family members or friends.

 - conceptual accessibility through hypertext and CMS.
 See Index of my workss.